rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 [SqlPackage](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) is a cross-platform command-line utility that can be used to get a different view of the compatibility issues.
 Its main purpose is to export MS SQL databases into `bacpac` format for importing into Azure SQL, but its error reporting can be used for estimating compatibility issues as well.

-The utility was written in .Net and can be run on Win, Mac and Linux with just one line:
+SqlPackage utility was written in .Net and can be run on Win, Mac and Linux with a single command:

 `sqlpackage.exe /Action:Export /ssn:127.0.0.1 /su:sa /sp:sapwd /sdn:test_db /tf:test_db.bacpac`

-At first glance, the output of *SqlPackage* may look gibberish.
-There were definitely many compatibility issues in this example, but the format of the output was not any more useful than with the *DMA tool*.
+At first glance, the output of *SqlPackage* may look like gibberish.
+There are definitely many compatibility issues in this example, but the format of the output is not any more useful than with the *DMA tool*.

 ![sql-package-red-report.png](sql-package-red-report.png)

-Viewing the output in *Notepad++* makes it a bit clearer, but not clear enough to make sense of it.
+Viewing the output in a text editor like *Notepad++* makes it a bit clearer, but not clear enough to make sense of it.
 In my case, I stood little chance of getting any useful info from 25,000 lines of very dense and repetitive error messages.

 ![notepad++](25000-errors.png)

 ### Prettifying the output

 Unfortunately, *SqlPackage* tool has a problem with large error reports.
 They come out with broken lines and are hard to parse.
-There is a simple way to fix the problem in a text editor like *Notepad++*:
+There is a simple way to fix the problem in a text editor:

 1. Remove the summary info at the top and bottom of the file.
 2. Replace all new lines with a single space.
 3. Replace `Error SQL` with `\nError SQL`.

 Your document should have one error message per line after the replacement.
-For example, my 25,000 lines shrunk to "just" 11,673 lines of very repetitive error messages, so the next logical step would be to find some patterns.
+For example, my 25,000 lines shrunk to "just" 11,673 lines of very repetitive error messages.

 ![img](sqlpackage-formatting.png)

-### Resolving incompatibility issues
+### Categorizing and counting incompatibility issues

 My key questions for estimating the extent of incompatibilities were:
 1. How many tables, views, procedures and other objects are affected?